Saturday, January 25, 2025

 It's a windy Saturday and Sunday.
 I stayed aboard, downloaded Apps, podcasts and videos from Summer Salt Starlink.

-Recharged batteries and did an oil change and retightened the shaft packing.
+Recharged the batteries, performed an oil change, and retightened the shaft packing.

 Had no appetite